celeritas-project/celeritas/CONTRIBUTING.rst

 The person who writes a line of code is its author.
 However, Celeritas is a collaborative project with collective ownership: as much as possible, there should be a shared responsibility for the code.
+If the code is reviewed according to the guidelines above, at least two people should always be comfortable modifying any piece of code.